JPLMLIA/OWLS-Autonomy/README.md

 cd OWLS-Autonomy
 pip install -r requirements_dev.txt
 ```

+## Demonstration Script
+A demonstration script is available to confirm successful installation, give first time users an overview of the autonomy pipelines and provide a set of example input/outputs.
+Please see the demo [`README.md`](./demo/README.md) for usage.

 ## Code Usage
 For ACME, HELM, and FAME, data processsing scripts that you can run from the